I. Definition of Large-Diameter Spiral Welded Steel Pipe

 Cost-effectiveness: Compared with seamless pipes of the same diameter, the production cost is low, and it can meet the needs of long-distance transmission.

 II.
-Common types of corrosion protection for large-diameter spiral welded steel pipes
+Common corrosion protection types for spiral welded steel pipes

 | No. | Anti-corrosion Type | Characteristics | Application Scenarios |